fbraem/mqweb/api/queue.md

 #### <a name="inquireQueryQName"></a>QName
 Only return queues with a name that matches *QName*.
-By default * is used which matches all queues. *Name* is a synonym for this parameter.
+By default * is used which matches all queues.
 This parameter is ignored when there is a URI parameter for a queuename.

->For compatibility reasons with older versions this parameter can also
->be passed as *QueueName*.

 #### <a name="inquireQueryQSGDisposition"></a>QSGDisposition
 Disposition of the object within the group.
 Possible values are `Live`, `Copy`,